British Columbia’s Gulf Islands

 The Gulf Islands Guide has a description of each island and good information on events and accommodations in the Islands.
 Other useful websites include Gulf Islands Tourism, and Salt Spring Island.org.

-Salt Spring and the other Gulf Islands also offer an abundance of outdoor activities, from hiking and mountain biking to sailing and kayaking, camping, fishing, whale watching, and more.
+The Gulf Islands offer an abundance of outdoor activities, from hiking and mountain biking to sailing and kayaking, camping, fishing, whale watching, and more.

 Most visitors to the Gulf Islands arrive via one of the BC Ferries.
-Passenger and car ferries travel from Tsawwassen on the B.C. mainland south of Vancouver to Long Harbor near Ganges, and from Schwartz Bay on Vancouver Island north of Victoria to Fulford Harbor near the southern tip of Salt Spring.
+Passenger and car ferries travel from Tsawwassen on the B.C. mainland south of Vancouver to Long Harbor, near Ganges on Salt Spring Island, and from Schwartz Bay on Vancouver Island north of Victoria to Fulford Harbor on the south shore of Salt Spring.
 There is also a smaller ferry from Crofton on Vancouver Island to Vesuvius on the northwest side of Salt Spring.
-The other Southern Gulf Islands are serviced by ferries departing the Long Harbor terminal.
+The other Southern Gulf Islands are serviced by ferries departing the Long Harbor terminal or Schwartz Bay.

 There is a bus system on Salt Spring Island, but public transportation is limited or nonexistent on the other islands.
 You can get around without a car, though.
 There is a unique Car Stop system, sort of an organized hitchhiking system, on all of the Southern Islands.
 Look for the Car Stop signs and stick out your thumb.
 Someone will stop to give you a ride.
 Drivers can be selective about who they pick up, and of course hitchhikers can be equally selective about whose car they get into.
 But it’s generally safe, and it’s free.
 It also a unique way to get to know some of the locals.

-If you or one of your fellow travelers is an experience boater or sailor, you can charter a sailboat or power boat and explore the islands by sea.
-Full-service marinas are located at Sidney on Vancouver Island, and on Saltspring, Pender, Galiano, and Thetis Islands, and there are public docks on most of the islands.
-Winds and currents can be tricky and changeable in the narrow channels between the islands, so experience is essential and charter companies require proof of competence.
-But if you have the necessary qualifications, this is an excellent way to explore the Islands.
+If you or one of your fellow travelers is an experienced boater or sailor, you can charter a sailboat or power boat and explore the islands by sea.
+Full-service marinas are located at Sidney on Vancouver Island, and on Salt Spring, Pender, Galiano, and Thetis Islands, and there are public docks on most of the islands.
+Experience is essential and charter companies require proof of competence, but if you have the necessary qualifications, this is an excellent way to explore the Islands.
 We have done this, and I can personally recommend it.

 There are a wide variety of accommodations available on the islands, from full-service resorts and hotels to traditional B&Bs to single rooms available through Airbnb.
-One place that I can personally recommend is Spindrift Oceanfront Cottages on Salt Spring Island near Ganges.
-Spindrift is located at the end of a peninsula in Ganges Harbor in a park-like setting.
-It has two sand beaches perfect for launching kayaks.
+Most of the accommodations are on Salt Spring Island, but you can find small resorts and many individual houses for rent on the other islands.
 If you’re a kayaker, this is a perfect jumping off point.
 Ganges Harbor and its numerous islands are well worth exploring.
 Prevost Island, a short paddle to the southeast of Ganges Harbor is also worth a visit.
 A portion of Prevost is set aside as part of the Gulf Islands National Park.

 You can’t see everything British Columbia’s Gulf Islands have to offer in a week, or even two, but it’s time enough to fall in love with them, which happens to a lot of first-time visitors.
 It happened to us.
 It’s brought us back numerous times, and we will visit again in the near future.
 And the proximity of the Gulf Islands to Victoria and the rest of Vancouver Island makes for a wide variety of possible itineraries on an extended vacation.